Gothenburg: Rail and intercity bus

-Other major transportation hubs are Centralstationen (Gothenburg Central Station) and the Nils Ericson Terminal with trains and buses to various destinations in Sweden, as well as connections to Oslo and Copenhagen (via Malmö).
+Other major transportation hubs are Centralstationen (Gothenburg Central Station) and the Nils Ericson Terminal.
+Trains depart from Gothenburg Central Station to various destinations in Sweden, as well as frequent connections to Oslo and Copenhagen (via Malmö).

 Air

 Gothenburg is served by Göteborg Landvetter Airport (IATA: GOT, ICAO: ESGG), located about 20 km (12 mi) east of the city centre.
 It is named after nearby locality Landvetter.
 Flygbussarna offer frequent bus connections to and from Gothenburg with travel time 20–30 minutes.
 Swebus, Flixbus and Nettbuss also serve the airport with several daily departures to Gothenburg, Borås and other destinations along European route E4.
 Västtrafik, the local public transport provider in the area, offers additional connections to Landvetter.

 The airport is operated by Swedish national airport operator Swedavia, and with 6.8 million passengers served in 2017, it is Sweden's second-largest airport after Stockholm Arlanda.
 It serves as a base for several domestic and international airlines, e.g. Scandinavian Airlines, Norwegian Air Shuttle and Ryanair.
 Göteborg Landvetter, however, does not serve as a hub for any airline.
 In total, there are about 50 destinations with scheduled direct flights to and from Gothenburg, most of them European.
 An additional 40 destinations are served via charter.

 The second airport in the area, Göteborg City Airport (IATA: GSE, ICAO: ESGP), is closed.
 On 13 January 2015, Swedish airport operator Swedavia announced that Göteborg City Airport will not reopen for commercial services following an extensive rebuild of the airport started in November 2014, citing that the cost of making the airport viable for commercial operations again was too high, at 250 million kronor ($31 million).
 Commercial operations will be gradually wound down.
 The airport was located 10 km northwest of the city centre.
 It was formerly known as Säve Flygplats.
 It is located within the borders of Gothenburg Municipality.
 In addition to commercial airlines, the airport was also operated by a number of rescue services, including the Swedish Coast Guard, and was used for other general aviation.
 Most civil air traffic to Göteborg City Airport was via low-cost airlines such as Ryanair and Wizz Air.
 Those companies have now been relocated to Landvetter Airport.